 Whether you want a full course in Tea Making and Appreciation or just want to pop in for a ritualised (and definitely not quick) drink, a trip to Tea Chapter is well worth it.
 And don’t forget, there is also an on-site shop where you can purchase bags of tea and teaware.
 Below I will give a couple of examples of menu choices and courses available at time of writing, but these will be subject to availability and change.

-The food at Tea Chapter ranges from hot food to desserts.
-The food menu isn’t extensive, as the main focus is obviously tea.
+At Tea Chapter, you can indulge in some snacks as you sip your tea.
+The food menu isn’t extensive, as the main focus is obviously tea, but there are hot savoury snacks and sweet desserts.
 Here are a few examples of what you may find on the menu:

-Courses are provided as either a Workshops or Tea Appreciation Packages.
-So whether you want an introduction or a in depth course, there’s something for everyone with a thirst for knowledge.
+Courses are provided as either Workshops or Tea Appreciation Packages.
+So whether you want an introduction or an in-depth course, there’s something for everyone with a thirst for knowledge.

 A visit to a Chinese Teahouse is a pleasurable, relaxing experience, wrapped up in ritual and culture.
-Whether it is your first experience or you are experienced in Chinese Tea, it is a great place to visit.
+Whether it is your first experience or you are a tea geek, a tea house is a great place to visit.
 Tea Chapter is a brilliant place if you want to learn about the art and history of Chinese Tea, whether you just pop in for a tea and ask a few questions or go for a full workshop.
-If you’re visiting Singapore, visit Tea Chapter for a taste of Chinese Tea culture.
+If you’re visiting Singapore, visit Tea Chapter for a taste of Chinese tea culture.